Functions#

 One of the strings from

-that indicates the highest ranked element that implements the protection system indicated by that system ID, orNone
+system_identifiersthat indicates the highest ranked element that implements the protection system indicated by that system ID, orNoneif no element has been found.

-- query_type_get_flags(type: QueryType) QueryTypeFlags #
+- query_type_get_flags(type: QueryType) QueryTypeFlags#

 - Parameters: